chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/how-low-can-you-go.md

   img_url = "../../../assets/images/minigames/twitch/how-low-can-you-go.png"
 ) }}

-**How Low Can You Go** is a common minigame added in version v0.1 Alpha.
+**How Low Can You Go** is a minigame added in version v0.1 Alpha.
 It is based on the YouTube version's [tile of the same name](../../youtube-minigames/common/how-low-can-you-go.md).

 ## Gameplay